Silent Not Gone: Prosecuting the crime, rehabilitating the criminal

 ===

-CARTERET CO., N.C.
-(WNCT) — “We all have to understand that we have a heroin problem today because of the prescription opioid problem we had over the past fifteen twenty years,” says Sheriff Asa Buck.
+BEAUFORT, N.C.
+(WNCT) — “We all have to understand that we have a heroin problem today because of the prescription opioid problem we had over the past 15-20 years,” Carteret County Sheriff Asa Buck said.

 Carteret County knows the opioid epidemic.

-“We’re on the front lines of this, and we saw the epidemic and the problems of this as it was coming about,” Sheriff Asa Buck recalls the drug issues he saw before opioids.
+“We’re on the front lines of this, and we saw the epidemic and the problems of this as it was coming about,” Buck recalls about the drug issues he saw before opioids.

-“At that time in the late nineties, the biggest part of what we were seeing was cocaine and crack cocaine,” says Buck.
+“At that time in the late 90s, the biggest part of what we were seeing was cocaine and crack cocaine,” Buck said.

 Then, as prescription painkillers became more common, he realized how big of an issue this could be.

 According to National Academies of Medicine, many with opioid addictions started with prescription painkillers (reference 2).
 These painkillers were marketed by pharmaceutical companies as safe and non-addictive.
-A claim Sheriff Asa Buck can tell you, is false.
+A claim Buck can tell you is false.

-“A lot of people who are sitting in this jail today are here because of their addiction issues,” Sheriff Buck also says he saw crimes increase related to people trying to fuel their addictions,
+“A lot of people who are sitting in this jail today are here because of their addiction issues,” Buck said.
+He also said he saw crimes increase related to people trying to fuel their addictions.

-“When I was a Deputy Sheriff, I took numerous reports on medication that was stolen,” says Buck.
+“When I was a deputy sheriff, I took numerous reports on medication that was stolen,” said Buck.

 Buck and District Attorney Scott Thomas partnered to create solutions against this epidemic.

-“We actually started the first prescription take back program in the state of North Carolina, back in 2008,” says Buck.
+“We actually started the first prescription take-back program in the state of North Carolina, back in 2008,” said Buck.

 Fall prescription drug take-back event ‘Pills Can Kill’ to be held in Carteret County | WNCT

-“We would do these things years ago and we would have four or five people there, people didn’t realize it was a problem,” says District Attorney Scott Thomas
+“We would do these things years ago and we would have four or five people there, people didn’t realize it was a problem,” Thomas said.

 Over the course of the years, they’ve continued their partnership.

-“It’s to the benefit of everyone, that if someone runs afoul of the law, that we try to give them the tools to turn their life back around so that they don’t have to come back to court, so they don’t have to be re-arrested,” says Buck.
+“It’s to the benefit of everyone, that if someone runs afoul of the law, that we try to give them the tools to turn their life back around so that they don’t have to come back to court, so they don’t have to be re-arrested,” Buck said.

-“And part of that includes pretrial programs, working with our sheriffs and county jails to provide for bond modifications so that offenders who are charge can go participate in patient treatment if necessary, over a long period of time, or outpatient,” says Thomas
+“And part of that includes pretrial programs, working with our sheriffs and county jails to provide for bond modifications so that offenders who are charged can go participate in patient treatment, if necessary, over a long period of time, or outpatient,” Thomas said.

 And the problem doesn’t just impact the addict, it also impacts extended family members.

 While they try to help people with addiction issues, they’re also prosecuting the traffickers fueling the crisis.
-Thomas says if a person dies from an overdose, they’ll seek a form of justice.
+Thomas said if a person dies from an overdose, they’ll seek a form of justice.

-“If we have sufficient evidence, we can charge that case as a homicide case,” says Thomas.
+“If we have sufficient evidence, we can charge that case as a homicide case,” said Thomas.

 That’s because they’ve been dealing with this crisis since the beginning.

-“There are lots of drug dealers out there who they themselves would never touch a drug but they’re selling that death and destruction to people in our communities, and causing overdoses, overdose deaths, and addiction that could last a lifetime,” says Thomas.
+“There are lots of drug dealers out there who they themselves would never touch a drug but they’re selling that death and destruction to people in our communities, and causing overdoses, overdose deaths, and addiction that could last a lifetime,” Thomas said.

 N.C.
 Attorney General Josh Stein dives deeper into the state’s legal routes to prosecuting pharmaceutical companies

 “It’s prevention and education.
-It is enforcement and it’s also treatment and recovery,”says Buck.
+It is enforcement and it’s also treatment and recovery,” Buck said.

 ===

-Note: Editor’s note: This is a four-part series looking at the opioid crisis in ENC.
-Below are links to the previous stories.